teamstudio/docs-tsds/docs/index.md

 # Documentation
-This is the documentation for Teamstudio Ediction 33.
+This is the documentation for Teamstudio Edition 33.